To enjoy the full Mail & Guardian online experience: please upgrade your browser

 He said he would soon "lead a campaign to get as many companies as possible" to invest in public education.

 Louise van Rhyn, founder of educational non-profit organisation Symphonia, welcomed the investment in the sector, but said returns would depend on how the money was spent.
-She said that schools do not want to be dependent on businesses, but seek them as partners in providing education.

 "I absolutely agree that business has a role to play in education.
 We just need to be clear about what is the appropriate way.
 The old style is that business comes with a big cheque and thinks they can assert their authority on schools.
 That just creates dependency.
 It is demeaning and disrespectful.
 You must hear school principals talk about how businesses make donations to feel better and think that everybody should now be grateful."